-The information below will assist you in learning about the Hong Kong banking system, and will provide you details on opening a Hong Kong offshore bank account.
-You will find details on the laws and regulations that govern the banking system, as well as a list of local and international banks that operate in Hong Kong.
+The information below will assist you in learning about the Hong Kong banking system, and will provide you details on opening a Hong Kong offshore account.
+You will find details on the laws and regulations that govern offshore banking, as well as a list of local and international banks that are operating.

 The Hong Kong Monetary Authority (HKMA) was established on 1 April 1993 by merging the Office of the Exchange Fund with the Office of the Commissioner of Banking.
 Its main functions and responsibilities are governed by the Exchange Fund Ordinance and the Banking Ordinance and it reports to the Financial Secretary.